Chicken Tamales

 These chicken tamales, moist and stuffed with flavorful chicken and tomatillo salsa, have everything you want in your tamales.
 Learn to make them with this step-by-step recipe.

-If you would like green tamales with chicken that do not include lard, follow this recipe here, for chile verde tamales with pork check this recipe out.
+If you would like green tamales with chicken that do not include lard, follow this tamale recipe here, for chile verde tamales with pork check this recipe out.

 This is the recipe I made with Tiffany from Tiff & Case.
 You can see the video of that day here.
 We had so much fun!